RogueMew/VALORANT-Datamining/Wiki/StringStorage.md

 ```

 For
-Omen we can see we need to be looking for the json key `jsonStringTable`.
+Omen we can see we need to be looking for the json key `StringTable`.
 This holds all the strings we need for anything to be worth it.

 ```json
 "StringTable": {